 Many factors beyond the control of Donaldson can affect the use and performance of Donaldson products in a particular application, including the conditions under which the product is used.
 Since these factors are uniquely within the user's knowledge and control, it is essential the user evaluate the Donaldson products to determine whether the product is fit for the particular purpose and suitable for the user's application.
 All products, product specifications, and data (airflow, capacity, dimensions, or availability) are subject to change without notice, and may vary by region or country.

-2 Product Description
+Product Description

-The LP Baghouse is a continuous duty dust collector with bag-style filters designed to handle up to 141,000 cfm depending on the application and dust type.
-Continuous duty means the filters can be reverse air cleaned on-line without interrupting airflow through the collector.
-All bags are cleaned with every revolution of the cleaning arm.
+The RF Baghouse is a continuous duty dust collector with filters designed to handle applications with heavy dust loads.
+Continuous-duty means the filters can be pulse cleaned on-line without interrupting airflow through the collector.